fedspendingtransparency/data-act-broker-web-app/README.md

 ### Running Tests

 To run the unit test suite, run `npm run test`.
+If developing in a Windows environment, run `npm run test-windows`.

+### Running Linter

+To run the linter, run `npm run lint`.
+If developing in a Windows environment, run `npm run lint-windows`.

 ## Full Data Broker Setup

-For instructions on contributing to this project or installing Data Broker backend, please refer to the [documentation in the Data Act core repository](https://github.com/fedspendingtransparency/data-act-core/blob/master/doc/INSTALL.md "Data Broker installation guide").
+For instructions on contributing to this project or installing Data Broker backend, please refer to the [documentation in the Data Act broker repository](https://github.com/fedspendingtransparency/data-act-broker-backend/blob/master/doc/CONTRIBUTING.md "Data Broker installation guide").